nithinsivadas/uncertainty/README.md

 ## Instructions
 Both codes require MATLAB 2021 to run.

+To run Code1 successfully please do the followign:
+  1. Unzip Data.zip within the local repository itself.
-To run Code1 successfully please provide the correct path of the Data folder inside the variable "DataDir".
+  2. In Code1_Monte_Carlo_Simulation_of_Solar_Wind_Uncertainty.mlx provide the correct path of the Data folder inside the variable "DataDir".

 Code2 can be executed without any external input or data.